 We love our trends.

-Log on to twitter right now.
+Log on to X (are we going to keep calling it "formerly known as Twitter" forever?) right now.
 What is one of the first things you see?
 The list of top trending topics, customized just for you.

+When something becomes popular, everyone wants in.
 Food is one of the most trendy topics.
-And why wouldn't it be.
+And why wouldn't it be?
 We all have to eat it.

-Another trend you may have seen that continues to pick up steam is Pink Himalayan salt.
-It's everywhere now.
-Your heatlh food stores.
-Your co-ops.
-Your Whole Foods.
+Pink Himalayan salt has been one of those trends.
+It's everywhere.
 Your Walmarts.
 Your Targets.
 Your Aldis.
-I am sure there is probably some kid somewhere in suburbia who forgoes the lemonade stand for a Pink Himalayan salt stand.
-It's everywhere.
-Even on people's nightstands in the forms of a lamp, I guess in case the need arises to channel your inner horse for a middle of the night lick.
+Your Whole Foods.
+I’m sure there’s probably some kid somewhere in suburbia who forgoes the lemonade stand for a Pink Himalayan salt stand.
+It's everywhere—even on people's nightstands in the form of a lamp, I guess in case the need arises to channel your inner horse for a middle-of-the-night lick.

-All this begs one really important question - Is all the Pink Himalayan salt the same?
-And should we pay attention to which pink salt we are choosing to buy?
+All this begs one really important question that I wanted to know: Is all Pink Himalayan salt the same?
+And should we pay attention to which pink salt we’re choosing to buy?

 Is All Himalayan Pink Salt the Same?

-Shop around for Pink Himalayan Salt at different stores.
-The biggest noticeable difference you will see is the price.
-There is pink salt that is dirty cheap and there is pink salt that is a lot more expensive.
-So why the price discrepancy?
-There has to be a reason.
+When you shop for Pink Himalayan Salt at different stores, the most noticeable difference you’ll see is the price.
+There’s pink salt that’s dirt cheap, and then there’s pink salt that’s a lot more expensive.
+So, why the price discrepancy?
+I knew there had to be a reason.

 Why is There Cheap Pink Himalayan Salt?

-This is really a two part answer - we will get to the second part later in this post.
-Right now think about this - Pink Himalayan salt doesn't come from our backyard unless you live in Pakistan.
-It is imported into this country.
-There comes expenses with that.
-It's clearly less expensive for me to travel from Ann Arbor, Michigan to my house in Milan, Michigan than it is to travel from Ann Arbor to Milan, Italy.
-It costs money to get all that salt here.
-Which means somewhere along the way, cost is being cut.
-And unfortunately that nearly always means at the expense of some hard working laborers.
+This is really a two-part answer—we'll get to the second part later in this post.
+Right now, think about this: Pink Himalayan salt doesn't come from our backyard unless you live in Pakistan.
+It is imported into this country, and there are expenses associated with that.
+It’s clearly less expensive for me to travel from Ann Arbor, Michigan, to my house in Milan, Michigan, than it is to travel from Ann Arbor to Milan, Italy.
+It costs money to get all that salt here, which means that somewhere along the way, costs are being cut.
+Unfortunately, that nearly always means at the expense of some hardworking laborers.

-This is always an issue to think about when you are buying an imported product.
-Other parts of the world don't have our labor standards.
+This is always an issue to consider when you’re buying an imported product.
+Other parts of the world don’t have our labor standards.
 Yes, America is not perfect either.
-I still believe that a lot of people are underpaid compared to what the people at the top of the same companies are making - I will refrain from getting on a soap box for this issue for now.
-In other parts of the world, it's way worse.
-Inhumane even.
+I still believe that many people are underpaid compared to what those at the top of the same companies are making—I'll refrain from getting on a soapbox about this issue for now.
+In other parts of the world, it’s far worse.
+Inhumane, even.

-People get paid wages that you couldn't imagine and probably makes you feel very uncomfortable to think about.
+People are paid wages that you couldn’t imagine, which would probably make you feel very uncomfortable to think about.

 Pink Himalayan salt comes from the same general region.
-However it's not all packed in the same region nor mined by the same people.
+However, it’s not all packed in the same region, nor is it mined by the same people.

 Who Are You Buying From?

-You need to choose a company that you can trust.
-Do they have a website with information on their practices?
+You need to choose a company you can trust.
+Do they have a website with information about their practices?
 Can you even trace them at all?
-This can be hard to do sometimes when all you have is a store brand label.
+This can be hard to do sometimes when all you have is a store-brand label.

-When something is trendy, people want to get it on it to make a buck.
-There are businesses out there that will do that, as long as it's profitable and will abandon ship once it isn't and move onto the next thing.
-No long term commitment.
-Just in for a quick cash grab.
-In fact, most of us probably have no clue who these companies are even - they aren't even trying to build name recognition.
+When something is trendy, people want to get in on it to make a buck.
+There are businesses out there that will do that, as long as it’s profitable, and will abandon ship once it’s not, moving on to the next thing.
+No long-term commitment—just in for a quick cash grab.
+In fact, most of us probably have no clue who these companies are—they aren’t even trying to build name recognition.

-This is important from a quality standard.
-Someone that doesn't care about the actual product itself and only cares about the money they can make from the product, isn't going to put much thought into producing a quality product.
-They just want to get it ready and get it sold and move on.
+This is important from a quality standpoint.
+Someone who doesn’t care about the actual product itself and only cares about the money they can make from it isn’t going to put much thought into producing a quality product.
+They just want to get it ready, sell it, and move on.

 How It Is Packed Matters

-The salt is not the problem.
-The problem is what the salt is around.
-Does the packaging faculty use shared equipment with other foods?
-Someone with a bad allergy could have a reaction from eating salt that came contact with their allergen.
+The salt itself is not the problem.
+The problem is what the salt comes into contact with.
+Does the packaging facility use shared equipment with other foods?
+Someone with a severe allergy could have a reaction from eating salt that came into contact with their allergen.

-If you have any kind of food allergy it is important to read the label.
-Best case you choose sources that only package salt on the equipment.
-They do use a co-packer and they aren't one themselves.
+If you have any kind of food allergy, it is important to read the label.
+At best, choose sources that only package salt on dedicated equipment.
+If they use a co-packer, make sure they aren’t one themselves.

 What Makes Himalayan Salt Pink?

-Let's tackle an issue of flavor and quality.
-I don't know about you but I want my salt to make food taste good.
+Let’s tackle the issue of flavor and quality.
+I don’t know about you, but I want my salt to make food taste good.
 This conversation starts with color.
 Have you ever wondered why the salt is pink?
-It has to do with the trace minerals that are found in the salt.
-Particularly iron adds to the color of the salt.
+It has to do with the trace minerals found in the salt.
+Specifically, iron contributes to the color of the salt.

 Is Redder Himalayan Salt Really Better?

-Somehow we have gotten this idea into our brains that redder food is better.
-Case in point - the red delicious apple.
-Bred to be more red and more red throughout the years to the point now where they are almost black in color.
+Somehow, we’ve gotten the idea into our heads that redder food is better.
+Case in point: the Red Delicious apple.
+Bred to be redder and redder over the years, to the point that they’re now almost black in color.
 What has that done to the flavor?
-They stopped being delicious decades ago and most people would agree.
-Now the only time Red Delicious are consumed is at a hotel continental breakfast or at a gas station where it's the only "real food" available.
+They stopped being delicious decades ago, and most people would agree.
+Now, the only time Red Delicious apples are consumed is at a hotel continental breakfast or at a gas station where it’s the only "real food" available.

 The original Red Delicious strain was called the Hawkeye.
 I had one once.
-It was "delicious".
-As the apple was bred to be redder the skin actually got more bitter tasting.
-The same thing can be said for Pink Himalayan salt.
-The redder the salt is, the more bitter tasting it is.
+It was "delicious."
+As the apple was bred to be redder, the skin actually became more bitter-tasting.
+The same can be said for Pink Himalayan salt.
+The redder the salt, the more bitter it tastes.

-My tongue can confirm this truth.
-I picked out some really red and cloudy Himalayan salt and tasted it next to a only slightly pink, opaque salt.
-The redder the salt, the bitter the taste.
-It reminded me of table salt - that kind of off, metallic taste.
-When it comes to choosing Himalayan salt keep this is mind - redder is not better.
+My Taste Test – I picked out some really red and cloudy Himalayan salt and tasted it next to an only slightly pink, opaque salt.
+The redder the salt, the more bitter the taste.
+It reminded me of table salt – that kind of off, metallic taste.
+When it comes to choosing Himalayan salt, keep this in mind: redder is not better.
 Choose salt that is a mix of white, rose pink, and orange.

 Better Grade of Salt

-Remember earlier when I was addressing why there are cheap Pink Himalayan salt?
-Well this this is the second part of my answer.
-When it comes down to it there are different grades of salt.
-Just like not all coffee is the same, not all chocolate is the same, not all mushrooms growing in the wild are the same (Morels I am thinking about you).
+Remember earlier when I was addressing why there is cheap Pink Himalayan salt?
+Well, this is the second part of my answer.
+When it comes down to it, there are different grades of salt.
+Just like not all coffee is the same, not all chocolate is the same, and not all mushrooms growing in the wild are the same (Morels, I’m thinking about you).
 There are higher grades of Pink Himalayan salt.

-As you would expect the higher grade stuff is harder to come by, so in part it should come with a heftier price tag.
-More work goes into selecting the finest grades by both harvesting only the best and packaging for sale only the best.
+As you would expect, the higher-grade salt is harder to come by, so, in part, it should come with a heftier price tag.
+More work goes into selecting the finest grades by both harvesting only the best and packaging only the best for sale.

-The Pink Himalayan salt that comes with the Eat Like No One Else seal of approval is the Pink Himalayan salt from the HimalaSalt brand.
-I have tried many Pink Himalayan Salts and according to my taste buds theirs is the best.
+The Pink Himalayan salt that comes with the Eat Like No One Else seal of approval is from the HimalaSalt brand.
+I have tried many Pink Himalayan salts, and according to my taste buds, theirs is the best.

-HimalaSalt meets all the standards we have discussed in this post.
+HimalaSalt meets all the standards we’ve discussed in this post.
 I also support them for these reasons:

-- HimalaSalt's facility is certified organic, Non-GMO, gluten-free and kosher for passover year round.
-They are Non-GMO because they don't add laboratory produced iodine that is based from GMO corn.
+- HimalaSalt's facility is certified organic, Non-GMO, gluten-free, and kosher for Passover year-round.
+They are Non-GMO because they don’t add laboratory-produced iodine derived from GMO corn.

-- For washing their equipment they use Dr. Bronners organic soap.
-No harmful chemicals.
-After the soap they rinse twice with Eden's Organic Apple Cider Vinegar and hot water, followed up with more hot water.
+- For washing their equipment, they use Dr. Bronner’s organic soap—no harmful chemicals.
+After the soap, they rinse twice with Eden's Organic Apple Cider Vinegar and hot water, followed by more hot water.

-- They have a patent-pending process of removing the dark red salt grains from the salt, leaving just the lighter colors - great for flavor and health.
+- They have a patent-pending process for removing the dark red salt grains from the salt, leaving just the lighter colors—great for flavor.

-As a blogger I have a lot of neat tools at my disposal.
-One of those tools is Google Trends, which tells me what people are looking for - hopefully I can find the answers.
-As we talked about at the top of this post, Himalayan Pink Salt is certainly trendy.
+As a blogger, I have a lot of neat tools at my disposal.
+One of those tools is Google Trends, which tells me what people are looking for—hopefully, I can find the answers.
+As we discussed at the top of this post, Himalayan Pink Salt is certainly trendy.
 I found that a lot of people are looking for Himalayan Pink Salt kits.
 This is basically a block of salt that comes with a grater.

 You can get one of these (makes a great gift) from HimalaSalt.
-What I like about theirs is that the grater is an Inox stainless grater.
-It is a higher quality of grater that won't leave tiny shavings of metal in your food like you could get with chrome or aluminum graters that are more common.
+What I like about theirs is that the grater is an Inox stainless steel grater.
+It is a higher-quality grater that won't leave tiny shavings of metal in your food, like you might get with chrome or aluminum graters, which are more common.

-What I want you to get out of this post is that there is nothing more key to seasoning your food than salt.
-This is not an area of your food budget I recommend going cheap on.
-Take the time and make an investment - granted a small one - when it comes to your salt.
-Not only will your food taste better, your making a healthy choice for your body and supporting the right people.
+What I want you to take away from this post is that there is nothing more essential to seasoning your food than salt.
+This is not an area of your food budget where I recommend going cheap.
+Take the time and make an investment—granted, a small one—when it comes to your salt.
+It will make your food taste better.

-What I don't want you to get out of this post is fear or worry.
-That you have to be able to trace every single thing you eat or your a monster or something.
-I want to say there is grace to be had.
-We can't make the perfect choices all the time.
-We got families to feed.
+What I don't want you to take away from this post is fear or worry—that you have to trace every single thing you eat or that you're a monster or something.
+I want to remind you that there is grace to be had.
+We can't make perfect choices all the time.
+We’ve got families to feed.
 Jobs to work.
 I get that.
 I admit I am not perfect when it comes to sourcing all my food from quality, ethical sources.
-I strive to do the best I can and have grace with myself for the rest as I keep educating myself.
-That's what we are going to keep doing here at Eat Like No One Else!
+I strive to do the best I can and give myself grace for the rest as I continue to educate myself.

-When it comes to something as simple, but as important as salt, I think that's worth the time.
-So DO NOT take salt "with a grain of salt" if you get what I am saying π
+When it comes to something as simple, but as important as salt, I think it's worth the time.
+So, DO NOT take salt "with a grain of salt," if you get what I’m saying. 🙂

 Gabriela Kamel